spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

   such as `ConfigMap` which may exceed the annotation size limit of 262144 characters.

   When set to `'true'` for a versioned resource, this will update your resources using `replace`.
-Refer to [Kubernetes Object Management](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/overview/#imperative-object-configuration) for more details on objection configuration and trade-offs.
+Refer to [Kubernetes Object Management](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/overview/#imperative-object-configuration) for more details on object configuration and trade-offs.

   The default behavior is `'false'`.